Edward-R-analytics/Portfolio/index.md

   - type: portfolio.html
-    # this section has always ID 'portfolio'
-    #section_id: portfolio
-    #background_style: bg-dark

     projects:
       - title: Excel Dashboard Project
         text: This is a simple Excel project with a simple dashboard that updates when you update the database
-        # the images are located in:
-        # img/portfolio/fullsize
-        # img/portfolio/thumbnails

         icon: proyecto-excel1.png
         url: '#'
       - title: Excel Project 2